1Is title insurance required in NJ?

 18Is a title insurance company the same as an escrow company?

 No, they are not the same.
 But a title insurance company may offer escrow services.
 The money placed into an escrow account can be managed for you during the closing process by the title company.
-A title company may handle several other services associated with property purchase.
+A title company may handle several other services associated with property purchases.